eaprelsky/infodynamics/book/13_intelligent_interfaces.md

 ## The Future of Human-Computer Symbiosis

-Information physics points toward a future where the boundary between human and artificial intelligence becomes permeable, creating hybrid cognitive systems that leverage the strengths of both biological and digital information processing.
+Information dynamics points toward a future where the boundary between human and artificial intelligence becomes permeable, creating hybrid cognitive systems that leverage the strengths of both biological and digital information processing.

 ### Augmented Cognition Systems